Heidifricker/HeidiProject/README.md

 **To Do:**

 - Integrate real-time data using an API for concert information.
-- Add location-based recommendations for improved personalization.
+- Add location-based recommendations for improved personalisation.

 ---